 - Cooking Duel: Alan the alien is unable to kill George W Bush with his telepathy, so he challenges Bush to a gaming duel.

-- Crazy Cat Lady - Shadow (the author) apparently thinks all feminists are like this:.Alix: I joined a feminist gamer forum.
+- Crazy Cat Lady: Chad apparently thinks all feminists are like this:.Alix: I joined a feminist gamer forum.

 Shadow: That explains the cats.